 In a subordinated ground lease agreement, the land owner agrees to take a lower position in the claim hierarchy.
 If the developer were to default on their construction loan with the bank, this means that the lender has the right to foreclose on the property, sell it, and use the proceeds to repay the loan.
 Any funds left after the sale would be paid to the land owner.

-A subordination agreement is often required to get the construction project moving, but it represents a real risk for the landowner.
-In an absolute worst case scenario, they could lose their commercial property without any compensation for it.
+A subordination agreement is often required to get the construction project moving, but a subordination agreement represents a real risk for the landowner.
+In an absolute worst case scenario, the land owner could lose their commercial property without any compensation for it.
 As such, they have to be very careful about whom they choose to partner with.

 An unsubordinated ground lease is one in which there is no subordination agreement.
-This is certainly a less risky position for the landowner, but it can also make it more difficult for the lessee to obtain financing.
+This is certainly a less risky position for the landowner, but an unsubordinated ground lease can also make it more difficult for the lessee to obtain financing.
 As a result, the rent payments for unsubordinated ground leases tend to be lower than those for a subordinated ground lease.

 Benefits of a Ground Lease